Mountains, Alpine Lakes and Wildflowers in Backcountry Wyoming

 This itinerary is subject to change due to weather, local conditions, and other factors.

-July 15, 2022: We’ll meet up at the Diamond 4 Ranch in the early afternoon, for a orientation on riding from one of the wranglers—we’re happy to help with any questions you may have on getting there.
-The Ranch is a 40 minute windy gravel road that ascends 3,000 feet in elevation and takes about 1 hour from the turnoff from the main highway.
+July 7, 2023: We’ll meet up at the Diamond 4 Ranch in the early afternoon, for an orientation about riding from one of the wranglers—we’re happy to help with any questions you may have on getting there.
+The Ranch is about a 4 hour drive from Jackson Hole WY, and the last hour is on a windy gravel road that ascends 3,000 feet in elevation.
 Afterwards, we’ll have an early dinner, finish our last minute packing, and get some much needed sleep ahead of the next day’s long ride.
 Diamond 4 Ranch is located at 9,000 feet in elevation, so this overnight will help our bodies acclimate for our 9,500 foot alpine camp.

-July 21, 2022: We’ll have breakfast at the ranch, then meet for an extended image review and post-processing instructions.
+July 13, 2023: We’ll have breakfast at the ranch, then meet for an extended image review and post-processing instructions.
 While there is no permanent electricity at the lodge, we’ll have a generator, projector, and large screen at our disposal.
-The workshop will wrap up at 3:00 PM, at which point we’ll depart the ranch for home.
+The workshop will wrap up at 3:00 PM, at which point we’ll depart the ranch.
+If you’re driving back to Jackson Hole for your flights home, plan on 4 hours.
+It’s best to reserve a hotel that night and fly out on the 14th.

 What to Bring